 When deeper and longer journeys require a diving license, the first experience of breathing underwater requires only time and effort.
 After learning the basics of diving, instructors lead beginners to the test dive.
 This can be your first step in finding a new exciting hobby!

 You don't always have to be in the water to enjoy the water.
 You can also get an indelible experience on a sea trip.
-Whether it's a romantic sunset boat ride or a seal watching tour.
+Whether it's a romantic sunset boat ride, a canoe or kayak trip or a seal watching tour.
 Those caught with a fishing bug can wake up before the dawn to catch a trap with local fishermen.
 The fortress Hoppet, which is the only surviving Estonian sailing ship, also resides in the Kuressaare Marina.
 Unlike small boats, Hoppet can even go out with a larger group of people.
 In addition to enjoying the sea air, the onboard kitchen also allows you to enjoy a good meal and a drink.

 Find your swimsuit and make Saaremaa your destination as a watery experience worth remembering is guaranteed!